Sejanus: Historiography

-Literary interpretations
+Literary and cultural interpretations

 Sejanus's fall is depicted in the section in Juvenal's Satire X on the emptiness of power.
 This reviews the destruction of his statues after the damnatio memoriae judgment and reflects on the fickleness of public opinion.
 The dramatist Ben Jonson borrowed from the poem for some passages in his Sejanus: His Fall.
 The play is seen as a topical reference to the fall of the former royal favourite, Robert Devereux, 2nd Earl of Essex, executed for treason two years before.
 Sejanus is also a leading figure in another Roman history play of about this time, the anonymous Tragedy of Claudius Tiberius Nero (1607).

 Making contemporary political points in this way through reinterpretation of distant historical episodes was now common.
 In 17th century France, the fall of the powerful Cardinal Mazarin was celebrated in a political pamphlet that also drew parallels with the career of Sejanus, L'Ambitieux ou le portraict d'Aelius Sejanus en la personne du Cardinal Mazarin (Paris, 1642).
 In England other royal favourites were seen in these terms too.
 George Villiers, 1st Duke of Buckingham, is the target of an anonymous manuscript Roman tragedy, The Emperor's Favourite.
 The prudent need for anonymity is suggested by the arrest of Sir John Eliot, who was sent to the Tower of London for his outspoken criticism of the Duke in the 1626 parliament, comparing him to Sejanus.